 When a music veteran like former Beatle Ringo Starr voices his opinion on which of the current music makers have caught his attention, well, he’s got our attention.

-Here’s what the All-Starr Band leader had to say about the music superstar he says is doing things right, plus the songs he’s been keeping on his playlist.
+Here’s what the All-Starr Band leader had to say about music superstar Taylor Swift, plus the songs he’s been keeping on his playlist.

 Starr just released a new EP

-During the current pandemic, although Starr had to cancel in 2020 two of his All-Starr Band’s tours, he’s kept busy making new music.
+Although Starr had to cancel tours in 2020 due to the coronavirus (COVID-19) pandemic, he’s kept busy making new music.

 In March, the Photograph singer released an EP called Zoom In, featuring five tracks.
-Starr recruited Sam Hollander, who’s served as music producer for Katy Perry, to work his magic on the songs, from the reggae-infused “Waiting for the Tide to Turn,” to the playfully rocking “Teach Me to Tango.”
+Starr recruited Sam Hollander, who served as a music producer for Katy Perry, to work his magic on the songs from the reggae-infused “Waiting for the Tide to Turn” to the playfully rocking “Teach Me to Tango.”